Lauren reporting –

 As you all know, this year we’ve opened all of our new Fall/Winter historic styles for pre-order at the same time.
 We’ve also made the pre-order period longer – through November 1st – and each week, I’ll be focusing on each design and sharing my inspiration, research, and references.

-"Fraser" has been in development a *long* time.
-We first prototyped this design way back 2012, when it was called "Lexington."
-Then it became "Madison" in 2013, but through factory changes and re-development and other stuff happening, the design, name, and timing still wasn't quite right.
-Finally here we are in 2016 with two seasons of Outlander behind us, with the Outlander-inspired patterns released by Simplicity this past Summer, and the timing couldn't be more right.
+“Fraser” has been in development a *long* time.
+We first prototyped this design way back 2012, when it was called “Lexington.”
+Then it became “Madison” in 2013, but through factory changes and re-development and other stuff happening, the design, name, and timing still wasn’t quite right.
+Finally here we are in 2016 with two seasons of everyone’s favorite TV show set in 1740s Scotland behind us, with the 18th c – inspired patterns released by Simplicity this past Summer, and the timing couldn’t be more right.

 When I was designing the Frasers, I wanted to include differences between them and the Pompadours.
 I knew you gals would be using them for more rough-and-ready events, and needed a lower heel, more robust materials, and a good comfortable shoe.
 We’ve done the “Fraser” with a tapered toe and our broad 2 inch French heel, essential hallmarks of earlier 18th century footwear.
 Additionally, instead of tabs we’re using latchets to be worn with buckles, and we’ve done pointed latchets, tongue, and dog-leg seams, also design cues from early 18th century shoes.

 |Comparing silhouettes of all our 18th century shoes (click for larger)|